AcademySoftwareFoundation/tac/project_best_practices_guides/dev_philosophy.md

 If you’ve read this far and are thinking “wait, I still don’t know what their policy on AI generated code is” \- that’s technically correct.
 That is not the purpose of this document.
 That policy should be decided on a project level, and may change frequently \- just as technology does.
 While we may add more to this document over time, the basic philosophy should serve as a guiding and testing framework for policy in individual projects and contributors.
 However, here’s a quick summary:

-* Humans are responsible for code contributions \- and they must be able to explain the work.
+* Humans are responsible for code contributions \- and in addition to being able to attest to the origin of the work, they must be able to explain the work.
 * Explicitly state if AI assistance was used in a contribution, and for what purpose.
 * Submit high-quality, tested code.
 Bot-generated noise or low-effort PRs are a distraction, not a help.
 * Use new technology to enhance your skills and workflow, not as a shortcut to avoid understanding the code.